Bleuje/antcolonysystem-tsp-qt/README.md

 I found details about the Ant Colony System algorithm in this french paper : http://www.i3s.unice.fr/~crescenz/publications/travaux_etude/colonies_fourmis-200605-rapport.pdf

-Then I added a local search (it is still optional) after each ant walk : I try to reverse or shift subsequences of the permutation many times to improve it.
-I think it has greatly increased the quality of my results.
+Then I added a local search (it is still optional) after each ant walk : it tries to reverse or shift subsequences of the permutation many times to improve it.
+It greatly increases the quality of results.

 ## Graphical user interface
 ### Defining the set of points to work with.